From BR Bullpen

 Biographical information

 Anthony Acevedo was Western Athletic Conference All-Star outfielder in both 1999 and 2000, hitting .383 batting .313 with nine home runs and 56 RBI in his final year of college.
 He was drafted in the 13th round (397th overall) by the Houston Astros in the 2000 draft.
+The signing scout was Gene Wellman.

 Playing for the Martinsville Astros in 2000, Acevedo did not disappoint as he batted .295/.391/.500 with 59 hits in 56 games.
 He also hit five dingers and drove in 43 runs, both which were second on the team behind Ramon German's seven home runs and 44 RBI.
 His batting average was also second to German's .320.
 Acevedo's 2000 performance earned him a spot in the outfield on the Appalachian League All-Star squad.